R-ohit-B-isht/QuizApp/README.md

 - 🎭 Animation for realtime data streams
 - ⚓ Organize large Flutter projects
 - 🤖 Firestore -> Dart Classes with JSON Serializable
-- 🚀 Deploy to the Apple App Store and Google Play